Befaco/muxlicer/README.md

 2. Download Arduino IDE
 Go to the official Arduino website https://www.arduino.cc/en/Main/Software and download the latest version of Arduino IDE for your operating system and install it.

-3. Download the firmware:
-Download this repository.
-Go to (https://github.com/Befaco/muxlicer/releases/tag/v1.5) and open the muxlicer.ino file on Arduino IDE
+3. Download the firmware:   Go to (https://github.com/Befaco/muxlicer/releases/tag/v1.5) and open the muxlicer.ino file on Arduino IDE

 4. Download the libraries:

-[TimerOne](http://playground.arduino.cc/Code/Timer1) Also Available from Libraries manager.
+[TimerOne](http://playground.arduino.cc/Code/Timer1) .
+Also Available from Libraries manager.

 [ClickEncoder](https://github.com/0xPIT/encoder/)